danieldugas/map_matcher/README.md

 ![a successful match in rviz](https://github.com/danieldugas/map_matcher/blob/master/map_matcher.png)

-## map_matcher node
+## map_matcher_server node
-The map_matcher node by itself exposes two services:
+The map_matcher_server node by itself exposes two services:
 - set_reference_map (map_matcher.srv.SetReferenceMap)
 - match_to_reference (map_matcher.srv.MatchToReference)

 set_reference_map: expects a map in the format nav_msgs/OccupancyGrid.
 match_to_reference: runs the branch and bound matching algorithm.
-                    expects a map in the format nav_msgs/OccupancyGrid returns the match information (success, pose, angle, score)
+                    expects a map in the format nav_msgs/OccupancyGrid
+                    returns the match information (success, pose, angle, score)

 Both maps should have similar resolutions for the matching algorithm to succeed.